azdavis/millet/readme.md

 ## Repository layout

 - Mode of the code is in `crates/`.
-- Editor extensions are in `extensions`.
+- Editor extensions are in `extensions/`.
 - Tests are in `tests/` (who'd have guessed?).
 - Various helper scripts are in `scripts/`.
 They require a POSIX `sh`.